whatwg/streams/README.md

 - `WritableStream`
     - A higher-level API used by most creators of writable streams.
     - Adds the ability to customize the buffering and backpressure strategy, overriding the basic one.
+- `CorkableWritableStream`
+    - Is provided upon creation with a way to write a batch of data at once.
+    - Adds the ability to `cork()` and `uncork()` the stream; while the stream is corked, no data is actually written until it is uncorked, at which time a batch-write is performed.

 #### Helpers